123zeba/Dubai_Apartment_Price-Prediction/Readme.md

-# HOUSE PRICE PREDICTION - DUBAI
+# APARTMENT PRICE PREDICTION - DUBAI

 Real Estate is one of the important sectors that have a great influence on the national economy.